fashn-AI/tryon-nextjs-app/README.md

 ![FASHN AI Try-On App](https://cilsrdpvqtgutxprdofn.supabase.co/storage/v1/object/public/assets/logo-enhanced_60x60.png)

-This is a beautifully designed Next.js application for the FASHN Virtual Try-On API, allowing users to upload model and garment images to see virtual try-on results with a polished and intuitive UI.
+This repository is a Next.js application for the FASHN Virtual Try-On API, allowing users to upload model and garment images to see virtual try-on results.

 ## [Live demo 🔗](https://tryon-nextjs-app.vercel.app/)

 ![FASHN AI Next App preview](/public/preview.png)

+### Sign Up to FASHN
+This repository requires an API key from a FASHN account.

+Don't have an account yet?
+[Create an account](https://app.fashn.ai/?utm_source=nextjs-tryon-app&utm_medium=readme&utm_campaign=signup)

+If you already have an account, go to Settings → API → `+ Create new API key`

 ## Features

-- **Virtual Try-On**: Apply clothing items to model photos using FASHN AI's advanced technology
+- **Virtual Try-On**: Apply clothing items to model photos using FASHN AI's advanced VITON technology
 - **Beautiful UI**: Elegant, animated interface with Framer Motion transitions and hover effects
 - **Responsive Design**: Fully responsive layout that works on desktop, tablet, and mobile devices
 - **Dark Mode Support**: Modern UI that adapts to light and dark mode preferences